-04.03 The United States Flag Code allows that actions not specifically included in the code may be deemed acceptable as long as proper respect is shown.
-Accordingly, the University President may, as a mark of respect to the memory of the deceased, authorize the national and state flags on campus to be displayed at half-staff upon the death and until interment for the following categories of individuals:
+04.03 The United States Patriotic Customs code allows that actions not specifically included in the code may be deemed acceptable as long as proper respect is shown.
+Accordingly, the university president may, as a mark of respect to the memory of the deceased, authorize the national and state flags on campus to be displayed at half-staff upon the death and until interment for the following categories of individuals:

-05.01 Hoisting and lowering the flags displayed on the university flag staff on the mall at Roanoke and North L. B. Johnson Drive will be the sole responsibility of the .
+05.01 Hoisting and lowering the flags displayed on the university flagstaff on the mall at Bobcat Trail and North LBJ Drive will be the sole responsibility of the University Police Department.

 05.03 Hoisting and lowering the flags at a university ceremony will be the responsibility of the sponsoring department.
-The U. S. Army ROTC and U.S. Air Force ROTC Detachments may be available to perform the flag raising ceremony.
-Requests for and coordination of the flag ceremony will be made to the military departments and the Dean of Applied Arts and Technology.
+The U. S. Army ROTC and U.S. Air Force ROTC detachments may be available to perform the flag raising ceremony.
+Requests for, and coordination of, the flag ceremony will be made to the military departments and the dean of the College of Applied Arts.